China is a controversial market in several ways, especially from a political standpoint.

-Tencent mission is “Value for users, tech for good”.
+Tencent mission is “value for users, tech for good”.

-Well, value is not only for users but also for company’s shareholders, since the stock, listed on the Hong Kong Stock Exchange with ticker 0700, soared +472% in the last five years, going up by 82% only during the previous year.
+Well, value is not only for users but also for the company’s shareholders, since the stock, listed on the Hong Kong Stock Exchange with ticker 0700, soared +472% in the last five years, going up by 82% only during the previous year.

-Tencent is a central company for the life of a teenager: the group invests in China’s leading social network platforms (WeChat and QQ), is the biggest video game publisher globally and has a music and movies business segment that comprises names such as Drake, Kendrick Lamar, Taylor Swift and Lady Gaga, to name a few.
+Tencent is a central company for the life of a teenager: the group invests in China’s leading social network platforms (WeChat and QQ), is the biggest video game publisher globally, and has a music and movies business segment that comprises names such as Drake, Kendrick Lamar, Taylor Swift, and Lady Gaga, to name a few.